threedworld-mit/tdw/Documentation/lessons/flex/reset_scene.md

 # Reset a Flex scene

-*Many of the techniques involved in resetting a non-Flex scene.
+*Many of the techniques involved in resetting a non-Flex scene are the same as those for non-Flex TDW scenes.
 The main difference is which commands you need to send.
 If you haven't done so already, [read this document regarding resetting a scene.](../objects_and_scenes/reset_scene.md)*

 When resetting a Flex scene, be sure to clear Flex data from memory.
 [Flex always leaks memory during a scene reset](flex.md) but these commands will leak much less memory: